jaddious/Eilearn/readme.md

 - map_layers: contains the image data for the layers to be trained on.
   - <layer_name>: Each sub folder represents layer names.
 All the images related to that layer are stored in this folder.
+    - images: All the image data that is used for training and testing.
       - tiles: the exported XYZ tiles (see step 1)
-    - to*label: the images to label.
+      - to label: the images to label.
 Basically the tiles moved here with a flattened folder structure.
 The images are renamed to <z>*<x>\_<y>.jpg where z, x, and y are the tile coordinates.
       - train: the images used for training.
 This should represent 80% of the images in the to_label folder.
       - test: the images used for testing.
 This should represent 20% of the images in the to_label folder.

-## 1. Exporting Tiles
+## Step 1.
+Exporting Tiles

 To know how many tiles are going to be exported, see the mapbox offline estimator: https://docs.mapbox.com/playground/offline-estimator/

-### EILAND Detection

 The tiles used for the detection of Islands are extracted from two web mapping services: